The Complex Relationship Between Luxury and French Rap: Where Are We Now?

 In addition to this notion of image, luxury reflects the success and the social ladder taken by artists, who have often evolved in underprivileged environments, through their success in music.
 Rappers wear high-end, proudly display it in music videos, and sing the brands loud and clear.

-Some flagship titles thus unequivocally value the houses, such as All in Gucci de Ninho et Celine de Gazo, while Gaulois talks about shopping at “Dolce, Prada” (Maria), Kaaris “drops the Versace bathrobe” (Everything is ready feat Sid the 3 elements), Alonzo wears “Cartier glasses in the Golf” (Drug dealer), and SCH a “des Rolex” (Red Sky).
+Some flagship titles thus unequivocally value the houses, such as All in Gucci de Ninho et Celine de Gazo, while Gaulois talks regarding shopping at “Dolce, Prada” (Maria), Kaaris “drops the Versace bathrobe” (Everything is ready feat Sid the 3 elements), Alonzo wears “Cartier glasses in the Golf” (Drug dealer), and SCH a “des Rolex” (Red Sky).

 Impossible to quote the full extent of this highlighting of luxury but, according to a ranking established by BFMTV, Gucci, Rolex, Louis Vuitton, Fendi, Versace, Dior and Prada are among the brands most mentioned by French rappers between January 2019 and March 2023.